BjornHamels/j2dbot/README.md

 # j2dbot

-A jabber bot that receives xmpp messages, filters then, and then posts them to a Discord channel specified.
-Oh, it also saves all lines it sees in a log file, just because it can.
+A jabber bot that receives xmpp messages, filters them, and then posts them to a Discord channel via a webhook.

 ## Requirements

 * discord.py
 * sleekxmpp
+* requests

 ## Configuration